Abidat/abidat_robot_control/README.md

     activation_function: "linear"
 The type of activation function that is used.
 Possible values: linear, exponential.

-## start teleoperation node
+## Start Teleoperation Node

-To use the control the robot remotely we use the teleoperation node.
+To control the robot remotely with the gamepad/controller we use the teleoperation node.
 Start it with:

+    roslaunch abidat_robot_control remote_control.launch

+To control the robot with the keyboard please start the teleoperation node with:

-    roslaunch officerobot remote_control.launch
+    roslaunch abidat_robot_control remote_control.launch use_keyboard:=true

-## used topics
+## Used Topics

 To communicate with the teleoperation node, there are 2 given topics to speak and listen to.